 CAH can play a role in helping the arts community understand changes to audience preferences brought on by the pandemic and other social changes by undertaking an audience research study.
 Importantly, CAH can help garner more awareness and interest for the arts for a population that has grown accustomed to staying home.
-CAH may choose to prioritize its arts promotional efforts, possibly with a comprehensive campaign to educate the broader communities about the struggles of the arts industry, the exciting new work that is being released, and how individuals can participate.
+CAH may choose to prioritize its arts efforts, possibly promotional with а comprehensive campaign to educate the broader communities about the struggles of the arts industry, the exciting new work that is being released, and how individuals can participate.